 - Over-the-counter (OTC) medicines, ointments, and eye pads may help drain the blockage and control/prevent infection.
-If a chalazion gets infected, oral antibiotics, antibiotic eye drops, or antibiotic ointment may be advised.
-Steroid injections or anti-inflammatory eye drops may also be used to reduce the chalazion’s swelling, especially if the chalazion is large enough to hinder the vision.
+If a chalazion gets infected, oral antibiotics, antibiotic eye drops, or antibiotic or anti inflammatory ointments or drops may be used.
 Consult a doctor before you use any medications and follow the correct instructions for use.

 - Surgical drainage of a chalazion is an option when the chalazion doesn’t go away, or a large chalazion interferes with the vision.
 The chalazion is drained through an incision in this procedure.
-It is performed at a doctor’s office under local anesthesia.
+This surgery is performed at a doctor’s office under local anesthesia.

 In some cases, chalazia may recur, warranting continued treatment and medical monitoring.
-If a chalazion occurs at the same location often, the doctor may take a small sample of the lump tissue (biopsy) to determine the precise cause of chalazion recurrence.
+If a chalazion occurs at the same location often, the ophthalmologist may recommend a biopsy to determine the cause of recurrence.